narviii/ifb_media_reports/2025/week_48/insta_weekly_2025_48_gemini-2.5-pro.md

 # Weekly Instagram Beauty Media Landscape Report

-*   **Key Takeaway:** For the week ending November 30, 2025, the indie beauty landscape was dominated by a frenzy of Black Friday launches.
-Moody, grunge-inspired palettes from brands like Cosmic Brushes saw significant purchase intent, while Kaleidos Makeup's new collection drove excitement for unique lip formulas and graphic eyeliners.
+*   **Key Takeaway:** For the week of November 24 - November 30, 2025, the indie beauty landscape was dominated by a frenzy of Black Friday launches, creating a distinct split between dark, grungy aesthetics and classic festive glamour.
+Brands like Cosmic Brushes and Kaleidos drove a moody, cool-toned narrative, while video content, particularly swatch comparisons and tutorials, proved essential for generating high purchase intent.

 ## 1. Overview

-*   **The Vibe:** The feed was a high-velocity stream of new product reveals, swatches, and first impressions, all timed for Black Friday sales.
-Video content, particularly swatch-heavy Reels and tutorials, was the dominant format.
-The atmosphere was less about lifestyle and more about product performance and immediate acquisition.

-*   **Engagement Temperature:** Audience sentiment was overwhelmingly positive and action-oriented.
-Comments were filled with specific product questions, comparison requests (e.g., Cosmic Brushes 'Death' vs. 'Sinister' palettes), and explicit purchase declarations ("Yep, this shall be mine," "immediate add to cart").
+*   **The Vibe:** The feed was an intense mix of launch announcements, swatch-heavy reels, and first-impression tutorials.
+Black Friday was the clear driver, with brands like Cosmic Brushes, Dede's Signature, Rituel de Fille, and Kaleidos flooding the timeline with new collections.
+The mood was bifurcated: one half embraced grungy, tarot-inspired darkness, while the other leaned into traditional red-and-green holiday sparkle.

+*   **Engagement Temperature:** Follower sentiment was electric and highly transactional.
+Comments moved beyond simple compliments to specific, purchase-oriented questions.
+Excitement was palpable for new palettes, with users tagging friends, declaring their intent to buy, and demanding swatch comparisons to avoid purchasing duplicates from previous launches.

 ## 2. Product Momentum (Brand & Item Velocity)

 *   **Top Mentioned Brands:**
-    *   **Cosmic Brushes:** Dominated conversations with a new palette launch.
-    *   **Kaleidos Makeup:** Generated significant buzz with a multi-product collection drop.
+    *   **Kaleidos Makeup:** Massive push for their "Moon Arcade" collection.
-    *   **Rituel de Fille:** Successfully executed a multi-day reveal campaign for their Black Friday exclusives.
+    *   **Rituel de Fille:** Dominated feeds with their tiered "Ghost Frequency" Black Friday releases.
+    *   **Cosmic Brushes:** Generated significant hype with a single palette launch.
-    *   **Dede's Signature:** Gained traction with a well-received festive palette.
+    *   **Dede's Signature:** Captured the traditional holiday market with their "Festive Elegance" collection.
-    *   **Lethal Cosmetics:** Featured for its rebrand and new collection.

 *   **Viral Products:**
-    *   **Cosmic Brushes 'Death' Palette:** The standout product of the week.
-Featured by multiple top-tier influencers, it sparked intense discussion and high purchase intent, with numerous requests for comparison swatches against their previous 'Sinster' palette.
+    *   **Cosmic Brushes "Death" Palette:** The week's clear winner in terms of palette hype.
+Multiple influencers showcased its moody, complex color story, sparking intense discussion and direct purchase declarations ("Yep, this shall be mine").
-    *   **Kaleidos Makeup 'Moon Arcade' Collection:** The **Epiphany Glow Melt-On Eyeliner** in 'Scarlet Striker' (a true glittery red) and the **Glass Load Lip Melts** (especially the unique grey shade 'Stranger') were the hero items, praised for their unique colors and performance.
+    *   **Kaleidos "Moon Arcade" Collection:** The **Glass Load Lip Melts** (especially the grey "Stranger" and sparkly "Frizz Melt") and the **Epiphany Glow Melt-on Eyeliner** in "Scarlet Striker" (a vibrant, true red) were standout items featured in numerous tutorials and swatch posts.
-    *   **Dede's Signature 'Festive Elegance' Palette:** Praised for delivering a "stereotypical" red and green holiday color story with the depth and saturation needed for deeper skin tones, a point explicitly highlighted by creators.
-    *   **Rituel de Fille 'Ghost Frequency' Collection:** The multi-day reveal strategy built momentum for their Gift With Purchase items, particularly the **'Snowdrop' Color Nectar Pigment Balm** and the **'Apparition' Rare Light Crème Luminizer**.
+    *   **Rituel de Fille "Ghost Frequency" Collection:** The multi-use **"Snowdrop" Color Nectar Pigment Balm** (a cool cherry blossom pink) and **"Apparition" Rare Light Crème Luminizer** (a fuchsia flash) appeared in multiple ethereal looks, driving interest in the brand's tiered gift-with-purchase sale structure.

 *   **The "Look" Breakdown:**
-    *   **EYES:** A strong focus on high-impact, multi-dimensional shimmers and glitter toppers.
-Graphic liner looks, enabled by new long-wearing pencil formulas from Kaleidos and Melt, were prevalent.
-The dominant aesthetic was a "one-and-done" glossy or sparkly lid, seen with Rituel de Fille's Eye Gloss.
+    *   **EYES:** A strong emphasis on high-impact, textural finishes.
+Multichrome, holographic, and intensely sparkly toppers were ubiquitous.
+Graphic liner, particularly using the vibrant Kaleidos pencils, was a key technique.
-    *   **LIPS:** High-shine, glossy finishes are trending.
-Sparkly lip oils and balms are replacing traditional matte liquids.
-Unique colors like grey and deep, vampy purples are gaining traction over standard nudes.
-    *   **CHEEKS:** Luminous, dewy finishes are key.
-Creators are gravitating towards cream formulas that can be used monochromatically on cheeks and eyes, like the Rituel de Fille Pigment Balms.
+    *   **LIPS:** High-shine, glossy finishes reigned supreme.
+The trend was led by comfortable, non-sticky formulas like the Rituel de Fille Thorn Bite Lip Oils and Kaleidos Glass Load Lip Melts.
+This was balanced by deep, vampy sheers and metallic lipsticks for a grungier edge.
+    *   **CHEEKS:** The monochromatic "draping" technique, using a single cream product on eyes, cheeks, and lips, was a sophisticated micro-trend.
+Colorful, non-traditional highlighters (like the fuchsia Rituel de Fille "Apparition") were favored over standard champagne tones.

 ## 3. Aesthetic & Hashtag Trends

-*   **Visual Themes:** The feed was split between two primary aesthetics, both heavily tagged:
+*   **Visual Themes:** A clear battle between darkness and light.
-    *   **#gothmakeup & #grungemakeup:** This was the dominant theme, characterized by smoky yet colorful looks, deep jewel tones, and cool-toned palettes.
+    *   **#gothmakeup & #grungemakeup:** This was the dominant aesthetic, fueled by the cool-toned, moody palettes from Cosmic Brushes and the alternative shades in the Kaleidos collection.
-    *   **#wintermakeup & #snowflakemakeup:** A secondary trend featuring pastel color stories, intricate white graphic liner details (snowflakes), and an overall ethereal, icy feel.
+    *   **#wintermakeup & #snowflakemakeup:** A highly engaged counter-trend, led by a viral tutorial from `linsmakeuplooks` featuring intricate white graphic liner and pastel tones.
+    *   **#festiveelegance:** A smaller but dedicated trend around classic holiday looks, driven by the Dede's Signature launch.

 *   **Color Stories:**
-    *   **Moody Grunge:** A sophisticated palette of deep purples, rich reds, cool-toned grays, and blacks, often accented with holographic or silver glitter.
-The Cosmic Brushes 'Death' palette is the primary driver.
+    *   **Moody & Cool:** Deep purples, blood reds, murky teals, and an array of cool-toned greys were the primary colors of the grunge aesthetic.
-    *   **Modern Festive:** A rich combination of deep forest greens, true reds, and sparkling golds, as seen in the Dede's Signature 'Festive Elegance' palette.
+    *   **Classic Festive:** Rich forest greens, true crimson reds, and brilliant golds defined the holiday looks.
-    *   **Ethereal Cool Tones:** A focus on fuchsia, cherry blossom pinks, and lavenders with a dewy, glowing finish, championed by Rituel de Fille's new releases.
+    *   **Icy & Ethereal:** Pastel rainbows, cool fuchsia pinks, and iridescent blues created a dreamy, wintery vibe.

 ## 4. Purchase-Intent Signals (From Comments)

-*   **"Add to Cart" Energy:**
+*   **"Add to Cart" Energy:** Comments were direct and decisive.
-    *   On Cosmic Brushes 'Death' Palette: "Yep, this shall be mine 🖤", "So now I need this one too 😍😍😍"
+    *   On Cosmic Brushes "Death" Palette: "Yep, this shall be mine," and "So now I need this one too."
-    *   On Dede's Signature 'Festive Elegance' Palette: "Yes, this is an immediate add to cart!!!
-I’m obsessed", "I need this palette 😍"
+    *   On Dede's Signature "Festive Elegance": "Yes, this is an immediate add to cart!!!
+I’m obsessed."
-    *   On Rituel de Fille's Collection: "Omg I can’t wait to buy this!!", "You were the one that sold me on buying enough to get the whole collection"
+    *   On Rituel de Fille's collection: "You were the one that sold me on buying enough to get the whole collection."

-*   **Restock Demands:** The **Bella Beaute Bar 'Ocean Jewel'** palette was mentioned as "out of stock" in comments, indicating unmet demand for vibrant purple/blue/neon color stories.
+*   **Restock Demands:** Highlighting scarcity and demand, commenters noted that the **Bella Beaute Bar "Ocean Jewel" palette** was sold out during the Black Friday sale, indicating strong, unmet interest.

-*   **Curiosity Clusters:**
+*   **Curiosity Clusters:** The audience is educated and wants details before buying.
-    *   **Comparison Swatches:** The most common question by far was for comparisons between new and existing palettes (Cosmic Brushes 'Death' vs. 'Sinister').
-This signals a knowledgeable and engaged customer base making considered purchases.
+    *   **Product Comparisons:** The most frequent question was for swatch comparisons of the new **Cosmic Brushes "Death" palette** against their previous "Sinister" palette.
+This signals a loyal, returning customer base looking to make informed purchases.
-    *   **Tool Recommendations:** A tutorial featuring graphic liner prompted questions for "the best brush for water activate liner," showing an audience desire to replicate the looks they see.
+    *   **Technique & Tools:** A viral snowflake makeup look sparked questions about the best brushes for water-activated liners, showing a desire to replicate techniques, not just buy products.

 ## 5. Opportunities for the Store

 *   **Stocking Recommendations:**
-    *   **Eyeshadow:** Prioritize moody palettes with a mix of mattes and high-impact shimmers.
-A dedicated festive palette with rich reds and greens is essential for the season.
-    *   **Liners & Singles:** Stock long-wearing glitter eyeliners in bold colors, especially true reds and blues.
-Single-pan eye glosses with a grungy, oil-slick finish are a key trend item.
-    *   **Lip Products:** Focus on high-shine, sparkly lip oils and balms in unique shades (greys, deep purples, iridescent toppers) to capture the current shift away from mattes.
+    *   **Hero Palette:** The **Cosmic Brushes "Death" Palette** is a non-negotiable due to overwhelming hype.
+    *   **Key SKUs:** Prioritize the **Kaleidos "Scarlet Striker" Eyeliner** for its unique color and graphic potential.
+Stock the **Kaleidos Glass Load Lip Melts**, focusing on the unconventional grey, lilac, and iridescent glitter shades.
+The **Rituel de Fille "Apparition" Luminizer** and **"Midnight Glow" Lip Oil** tap directly into the colorful highlight and high-shine lip trends.
+    *   **Textures:** Focus on multichrome eyeshadows and high-shine, comfortable lip oils/balms.

 *   **Content Strategy:**
-    *   **Video is King:** Tutorial reels and swatch videos generate the most engagement and purchase intent.
-Static photos receive significantly less interaction.
+    *   **Prioritize Reels for Launches:** Video content demonstrating swatches, shifts, and application significantly outperforms static images for new collections.
-    *   **Leverage Comparisons:** Create content that directly compares new launches to popular existing products.
-This addresses the primary question from educated consumers and builds trust.
+    *   **Create Comparison Content:** Produce swatch videos comparing new palettes to beloved older ones from the same brand.
+This directly addresses the primary customer question and builds immense trust.
-    *   **Showcase Tools:** Feature and recommend specific brushes or tools used to create trending looks (e.g., graphic liner brushes).

-*   **Gap Analysis:** The demand for the sold-out Bella Beaute Bar 'Ocean Jewel' palette indicates a market for vibrant purple/blue/neon palettes.
-Promote any existing stock with this color story as a viable alternative.
+    *   **Showcase Technique:** Tutorials that break down a specific, trending look (like graphic snowflakes) can drive sales of ancillary products like brushes and primers.

+*   **Gap Analysis:** A commenter expressed frustration with finding a "true sparkly red that doesnt shift orange or have a black base."
+While the Kaleidos red liner is close, a true sparkly red eyeshadow single or palette feature remains a clear market opportunity.

 ## 6. Special insights

 *   **Emerging Micro-Trends:**
-    *   **"Medieval Core":** Creator `ghoul.in.japan` curated a makeup collection around a "medieval core" aesthetic, featuring jewel tones, aged parchment shades, and metallic finishes.
-This signals a move towards more specific, historical, and fantasy-inspired niches beyond general "goth."
+    *   **"Medieval Core":** Influencer `ghoul.in.japan` curated an entire makeup selection based on a "medieval core" theme, featuring jewel tones, aged parchment shades, and metallics.
+This points to a new, art-history-driven aesthetic that is highly specific and visually rich.
-    *   **Monochromatic Draping:** The technique of using a single cream product for eyes, cheeks, and lips in a continuous "draped" application is gaining popularity, emphasizing product versatility and a cohesive, ethereal look.
+    *   **Monochromatic Draping:** The sophisticated use of a single cream product across eyes, cheeks, and lips (seen with Rituel de Fille's "Snowdrop" balm) is an editorial technique gaining traction for its cohesive, modern feel.

-*   **Unexpected Pairings:** The use of black lip liner or cream shadow to create a deep, contoured base before applying a high-shine gloss is a recurring technique, merging 90s grunge with a modern, glossy finish.

-*   **Creative insight:** The narrative of "Brand as Character" is a powerful sales driver.
-Influencers are building distinct identities for brands: Cosmic Brushes is the moody tarot reader, Dede's Signature is the inclusive innovator, and Rituel de Fille is the ethereal witch.
-This deep brand storytelling fosters loyalty and community, turning product drops into anticipated events.
-The "multi-day reveal" strategy for Black Friday created sustained hype and built purchase momentum effectively.
+*   **Unexpected Pairings:** The combination of deeply grungy, matte eyeshadow with hyper-glossy, sparkly lip oils was a recurring look.
+This textural contrast between a dark, moody eye and a bright, wet-look lip feels fresh and modern.

+*   **Creative insight:** The role of the influencer is evolving from "reviewer" to **"trusted curator."** During the noise of Black Friday, creators who curated "top recommendations" lists for brand sales, built custom palettes from single shadows, or themed their monthly makeup selections provided immense value.
+This editorial guidance is becoming more critical than a simple product demo, especially for overwhelming sales events.
+The success of deeply personal creator collaborations, like the Shellwe Makeup x Ghoul in Japan "Nocturnal Flame" collection, further proves that an authentic, curated vision resonates powerfully with niche audiences.